Kloudations/Kloudations/README.md

 ______________________________

 Wanna know a quick summary of me?
 Well, my pronouns are She/Her preferably, but They/Them's okay.
 Close people call me Kitt and Kittkat's my special name.
 I'm a furry, and I admire Pokemon!

+I dislike copying/taking hard inspo.
+But if I end up having a similar morph/skin, varying on mood, then I could change its design.
+No harm dome.

 My Discord's Zera!
 [Kittspi]#6109, and as a Libra I'm:

 - Socially awkward
 - Ambiverted (Introverted and extroverted.
 If I'm feeling comfortable, I'm usually introverted.
 Extroverted if I feel uneven with my life.